finos/FDC3/docs/api/spec.md

 ![Desktop Agent - Standards Schematic](assets/api-1.png)

-The surface area of FDC3 standardization (shown in *white* above) itself is quite small in comparison to the extent of a typical Desktop Agent implementation (in *grey*).
+The surface area of FDC3 standardization (shown in *white* above) itself is quite small in comparison to the extent of a typical desktop agent implementation (in *grey*).

 For example: